Mohassann/Automatic-Topic-Detection/README.md

 which leads to a data sparsity problem.
 Because of the sparsity problem, the standard topic models may not perform very well on short text documents.

 ## 1. To solve the sparsity problems in short text data, many short text topic models have been developed, such as a

+1. DMM based
-- Gibbs sampling algorithm for Dirichlet Multinomial Mixture (GS-DMM),
+  - Gibbs sampling algorithm for Dirichlet Multinomial Mixture (GS-DMM)

+2. Word Embedding (DMM based)
-- Latent Feature Dirichlet Mixture Model (LF-DMM),
+- Latent Feature Dirichlet Mixture Model (LF-DMM)
-- Generalized Polya Urn -Dirichlet Multinomial Mixture (GPU-DMM),
+- Generalized Polya Urn -Dirichlet Multinomial Mixture (GPU-DMM)
-- Generalized Polya Urn - Poisson-based Dirichlet Multinomial Mixture (GPU-PDMM),
+- Generalized Polya Urn - Poisson-based Dirichlet Multinomial Mixture (GPU-PDMM)

+3. Global word cooccurrences
 - Biterm Topic Model (BTM),
+- World Network Topic Model (WNTM)

+4. Self-Aggregation
-- World Network Topic Model (WNTM), SelfAggregation Topic model (SATM), and Pseudo-document-based Topic Modeling (PTM).
+- SelfAggregation Topic model (SATM)
+- Pseudo-document-based Topic Modeling (PTM).

 ### We used each of those models, and each model is trained on five different real-world short text datasets.
 We used the STTM open-source java Library